PandeoF1/px_botnet/README.md

 This project is a fork of [Crunchrat](https://github.com/erikbarzdukas/CrunchRAT) <br />
 But i have made some changes to make it more usable. <br />
-I have remove the C# client to replace it by a c client to make it cross platform and more easly to use. <br />
+I have remove the C# client to replace it by a C client to make it cross platform and more easly to use. <br />
 If you want to use it on windows, you can use the C# client but you will need to adapt the new api. <br />
-Or you can try to made a fork/pull requests of this project and adapt it for windows ;p .
+Or you can try to made a fork/pull requests of this project and adapt it for windows ;p !

 ## Setup :